pdf-raku/Font-FreeType-raku/docs/Font/FreeType.md

     This flag implies FT_LOAD_NO_HINTING and FT_LOAD_NO_BITMAP, and unsets FT_LOAD_RENDER.

     This flag can be handy if you want to load a font once, then compute metrics at different scales.
-For example:
+For example, the following is equivalent to [Font::AFM](https://pdf-raku.github.io/Font-AFM-raku)'s `stringwidth` method.

     ```raku
     use Font::FreeType;